The coffee world is littered with terms, jargon, and descriptors that can be a bit confusing if you're not a coffee guru.

 Quick Answer: What is the difference between a caramel macchiato and a caramel latte?

 There are several terms used to describe the drink you order, and even the smallest details can differ from place to place.
 But which should you drink?
-Let’s delve into it.

 What is the difference between a caramel macchiato and a caramel latte?

-It’s easy to get confused by the differences between a caramel macchiato and a caramel latte.
 Both beverages use espresso as their base, are topped with a deep layer of frothed milk, and use caramel sauce.

-The difference comes with the syrup.
-A caramel macchiato is made by mixing coffee with a little bit of vanilla syrup, while a caramel latte only uses caramel sauce as a sweetener.
+A caramel macchiato is made by mixing coffee with a small amount of vanilla syrup, whereas a caramel latte uses caramel sauce as its sweetener.

 Have a look below for all the key differences that make these drinks so different from each other:

-Comparison: | Caramel macchiato: | Caramel latte: |
+| Drink Variable | Caramel Macchiato | Caramel Latte |

-Caramel use | Caramel drizzle on top | Mixed in with coffee |
+| Caramel use | Caramel drizzle on top | Caramel mixed into the drink for a more even caramel flavor |

 Now that you know what sets these coffees apart, it's time to go in-depth and see which might be the better pick for you.